 How To Store Keto Sugar Cookies

-As soon as you are done devouring these delightful keto cookies, you will want to store them in an airtight container and put them in the fridge.
+As soon as you are done devouring these delightful keto sugar cookies, you will want to store them in an airtight container and put them in the fridge.

 They will last for at least 3-4 days if stored properly.
 I made a double batch and they lasted longer for me, but I always like to be safe.